DawnFz/Genshin.Launcher.Plus/Docs/README_EN.md

 ## Sponsor

-- If you think this project is not bad, please give this project a Star! ~
+- If you think this project is interesting or helped you, please give it a Star! ~
-- You can also go to the [Sponsor Page](https://www.dawnfz.com/document/view/sponsor.html) to support and give developers a little motivation
+- You can also go to the [Sponsor Page](https://www.dawnfz.com/document/view/sponsor.html) to support us and help give the developers a little motivation!

-## Screenshot preview
+## Preview

 ![Homepage](https://s2.loli.net/2022/03/08/UcaQSyRz6LJTen9.jpg)